xMasterX/all-the-plugins/non_catalog_apps/quac/README.md

 * Comments: lines that start with a `#` are ignored
 * `pause <ms>` on a line will pause the playback by the specified millisecond duration
 * Signal file names can be absolute (full path) or relative to the current directory
-* RFID files can have an optional duration specified.
-Simply add a space, followed by a millisecond duration.
+* RFID and NFC files can have an optional duration specified.
+Simply add a space after the signal's file name, followed by a millisecond duration.
 This duration will override the Quac!
 Settings value, just for this one signal.

 Errors found in the playlist will halt playback and vibrate the Flipper.
 Blank lines are ignored.